dharshinijayabalan/CodeAlpha_project/README.md

-#  Frontend Web Projects – Gallery & Calculator
+# 💼 CodeAlpha Internship – Frontend Development Projects

-This repository showcases two mini-projects developed using **HTML**, **CSS**, and **JavaScript**.
-Both projects focus on building interactive and visually appealing web applications.
+This repository contains the tasks I completed during my **Frontend Development Internship at CodeAlpha**.
+The goal was to strengthen my web development skills by building responsive, interactive projects using core frontend technologies.

+## 📁 Projects Included

+1.  **Flower Gallery**
+2.  **Web Calculator**

-## 📌 Project 1: Flower Gallery
+## 🌸 Project 1: Flower Gallery

 ### 🎯 Task Objective
-To create a responsive **photo gallery website** with filter buttons and lightbox functionality that allows users to browse flower images in a visually engaging manner.
+To build a visually attractive **photo gallery website** where users can filter images based on categories and view them in a lightbox with navigation.

-### 🛠 Tools & Technologies Used
+### 🛠️ Tools & Technologies Used
-- **HTML5** – Markup structure for the webpage
-- **CSS3** – Styling, layout, and responsiveness
-- **JavaScript** – Interactivity and filtering logic
+- HTML5
+- CSS3 (Grid, Media Queries)
+- JavaScript (DOM Manipulation, Lightbox Logic)

 ### ✨ Features
-- Filter images by categories (Rose, Sunflower, Lotus, etc.)
+- Filter buttons to view specific flower types (Rose, Lotus, etc.)
-- Lightbox feature to view enlarged images
+- Lightbox popup for viewing images in large size
-- Previous and next navigation inside the lightbox
+- Next and previous navigation inside the lightbox
-- Responsive design for all screen sizes
+- Mobile-friendly, responsive layout
-- Hover zoom effects on images
+- Smooth hover zoom effects
 - Keyboard support (ESC to close lightbox)

-## 📌 Project 2: Calculator
+## 🧮 Project 2: Web Calculator

 ### 🎯 Task Objective
-To develop a fully functional and responsive **web calculator** that performs basic arithmetic operations with a clean, modern UI.
+To create a fully functional, clean, and responsive **web calculator** that performs basic arithmetic operations with modern UI.

 ### 🛠️ Tools & Technologies Used
-- **HTML5** – For the calculator layout and structure
-- **CSS3** – For modern dark UI design and button styling
-- **JavaScript** – For all calculator operations and validations
+- HTML5 (for layout)
+- CSS3 (for modern, dark-themed design)
+- JavaScript (for calculations and validations)

 ### ✨ Features
-- Arithmetic operations: Addition, Subtraction, Multiplication, Division
+- Basic operations: +, −, ×, ÷
-- AC (All Clear), C (Clear last entry), %, and decimal point
+- Additional functions: %, AC (All Clear), C (Clear Last Entry), decimal
-- Error handling for invalid inputs
+- Error handling for invalid expressions
-- Responsive design for mobile and desktop use
+- Responsive design that works on mobile and desktop
-- Stylish dark theme with hover effects
+- Dark UI with styled buttons and hover effects